Accessibility

 Wait.
 Are we talking about the same day?

 So, is it White Cane Safety Day, White Cane Day, White Cane Awareness Day, or Blind Americans Equality Day?
 They are all the same day!
-The name has had evolutions because, in 1968, it wasn’t safe for people with visual disabilities to travel alone.
+The name has evolved because, in 1968, it wasn’t safe for people with visual disabilities to travel alone.
 Back then, there weren’t talking crosswalks (APS), tactile pavement, or the same awareness about people with blindness.
-As awareness has improved, and some of the challenges overcome, the needs of people with visual impairments have changed.
-Therefore elements of this day have changed, too.
+As awareness has improved and some of the challenges overcome, the needs of people with visual impairments have changed.
+Therefore, elements of this day have changed, too.

 Access to Roads and Independent Travel